 I was born in Tehran, Iran, where I began studying music as a child.
-My rigorous piano training; however, began at the age of seventeen under the tutelage of Hovic Hakupian, who not only taught me piano, but also inspired me to teach it for the rest of my life.
+My rigorous piano training; however, began at the age of seventeen under the tutelage of Hovic Hakupian, who not only taught me how to play piano but also inspired me to teach it for the rest of my life.
 During that time the study and practice of music was strictly prohibited.
 Music, then, was not just an art I was passionate about mastering, but, was a medium through which I could transcend the earthly suffering of my environment; it was a tremendous source of joy and transformation for me and those around me.
 In so many ways it was a precious lifeline.
-I continued to pursue my musical studies in secret and was eventually persecuted by the Revolutionary Guard, who confiscated my musical books and notes, when they discovered my endeavors.
 When Hovic moved, I had the privilege of studying with Malek Asslanian – the most prominent piano instructor in Iran at that time.
 His instruction caused me to change my understanding of piano, realizing it was not just an art, but rather, a philosophy of life.

 I endured grave torment and witnessed indescribable tragedy during my time in Iran.
 Throughout all this piano was always there; music never discriminated – I could manifest the deepest joy in the midst of my greatest suffering, telling my story and sharing my life using piano as my medium.
 At the age of twenty-four I moved to France where I continued to teach music sparingly.